winstonjs/winston/README.md

   });
 ```

-Now that your loggers are setup you can require winston _in any file in your application_ and access these pre-configured loggers:
+Now that your loggers are setup, you can require winston _in any file in your application_ and access these pre-configured loggers:

 ``` js
   var winston = require('winston');